ubco-cmps/cosc123_course/class/final.md

 ## Logistics

-- The final exam will be conducted in 3 parts; you can do them in any order you like:
+- The final exam will be conducted in two parts; you can do them in any order you like:
-    - Part 1 (10 marks) will be multiple choice questions on PrairieLearn.
+    - Part 1 (15 marks) will be multiple choice questions on PrairieLearn, these will be sim
-    - Part 2 (70 marks) will require you to clone a GitHub repo locally, and complete some coding tasks.
+    - Part 2 (65 marks) will require you to clone a GitHub repo locally, and complete some coding tasks.
-    - Part 3 (20 marks) will be some reflection questions that you will be given in advance.
-- The final exam will be scheduled exam during the official scheduled time
+- The final exam will be scheduled exam during the official scheduled time.
-- The final exam will have a time limit of 2 hours and 30 minutes, you will be given 5 additional minutes after the exam to upload your GitHub repo on GitHub.
+- The final exam will have a time limit of 2 hours and 30 minutes.
-- Before the final exam starts, you will be expected to join our Zoom session **AND STAY IN THE ZOOM SESSION FOR THE DURATION OF YOUR EXAM** ; after I do the introduction, you will be randomly split off into breakout rooms, where you will have an invigilator.
 - The final exam will have the same rules as the Tests (without the test window), see below.
 - You do not need to have your cameras or microphones turned on during the invigilation session.